nasa/Common-Metadata-Repository/resources/docs/markdown/0500-configuration.md

 ## Modes of Configuration

-cmr-opendap is configured in several ways:
+cmr-service-bridge is configured in several ways:

 * **Configuration file** (see `resources/config/cmr-opendap/config.edn`) - this is
   generally for providing more-or-less static defaults.